30/10/24

 The resulting piece boasts a cool effect that makes every element in your video look like they’re in 3D.
 This cartoon style is particularly useful when looking to create more visually engaging content while staying on a budget.

-Another animation style that’s in high demand is motion graphics, which involves the creation of graphics and their animation to tell a story.
+Another type of animation style that’s in high demand is motion graphics, which involves the creation of graphics and their animation to tell a story.
 These elements will then be combined with charts, text, sound, and narration to communicate complex written information and hard data in a compelling and clear way.

 There are many different motion graphics trends that can be used in a diverse range of industries and for a wide variety of purposes.
+You can take a look at some of them in our blog post about motion graphics examples.

 Do you know what’s the reason for this flexibility?
 Simple.
 It’s an easy medium through which to connect with the viewer and add depth to the storytelling while conveying a brand’s message.